jnmiller/paper-snowflake/README.md

 This demo project uses HTML canvas to draw symmetric, six-pointed snowflakes.
 You can use it to predict how a design will appear when cut out of paper, or just draw intricate designs that are nice to look at but aren't practical to cut.

-I'm not a Javascript pro, so the code is a bit messy and hacked up :)
+I'm not a Javascript pro, so the code isn't pro either :)

-## Demos
+## Examples

 ![demo1](demo1.gif)